 Odds of Winning US Powerball

 The odds of hitting the Powerball jackpot are 1 in 292,201,388.
-While these kinds of odds may seem nearly impossible to overcome, that doesn’t stop millions of people from all over the world playing regularly with the hopes that they will be the next ones to land a major windfall.
+While these kinds of odds may seem nearly impossible to overcome and have inspired some great lottery memes, that doesn’t stop millions of people from all over the world playing regularly.
 After all, every single one of the people who won huge jackpots over the years—and there are quite a few—all faced the same odds of winning.
 And compared to other heavy hitters like Mega Millions (whose odds are 1 in 302,575,350) and Italy's SuperEnaLotto (odds of 1 in 622,614,630), Powerball is still better.
 If you're curious how Powerball stacks up against Mega Millions toe to toe, check out our Powerball vs. Mega Millions comparison.

 Meanwhile, your chances of winning EuroMillions would be twice as good since EuroMillions' jackpot odds are 1 in 139,838,160.
 Luckily, the odds of winning a secondary prize in Powerball are still quite decent.

 For a list of all the prize tiers' odds, check out the Powerball payout table below.

 1 in 913,129